world-class/REPL/online_courses/free/README.md

 - [Fat Chance: Probability from the Ground Up](https://online-learning.harvard.edu/course/fat-chance-probability-ground) - edX.
 Offered by Harvard University. _"Increase your quantitative reasoning skills through a deeper understanding of probability and statistics."_
 - [Probability - The Science of Uncertainty and Data](https://www.edx.org/course/probability-the-science-of-uncertainty-and-data-0) - edX.
 Offered by MIT.

+### Various topics

+- [Saylor Academy](https://learn.saylor.org/course/index.php?categoryid=13) - _"Explore the real-world applications of mathematics through algebra, calculus, statistics, and geometry.
+You can earn a free certificate of completion for any of these online Mathematics courses, or use many of them to earn credit in leading college programs."_

 ## Mobile development

 - [CS50's Mobile App Development with React Native](https://www.edx.org/professional-certificate/harvardx-computer-science-and-mobile-apps) - HarvardX. _"Learn about mobile app development with React Native, a popular framework maintained by Facebook that enables cross-platform native apps using JavaScript without Java or Swift."_